szdxhwz/AS-surgery-outcome-simulation/README.md

 ## Usage

-We have created a video to introduce the use of the module ([Module demo.mp4](https://www.youtube.com/watch?v=03WNj2pbsAs)), please follow the video process to operate.
+We have recorded a video to introduce the use of the module ([Module demo.mp4](https://www.youtube.com/watch?v=03WNj2pbsAs)), please follow the video to operate the module.

 ## Example data